cossacklabs/acra-engineering-demo/README.md

 # Example 8.
 Transparent encryption, Zones, python app, CockroachDB

-Python client application, client-side encryption with zones support, AcraServer, CockroachDB  database.
+Python client application, transparent encryption with zones support, AcraServer, CockroachDB  database.

 ## 1. Installation

-### Transparent encryption mode

 ```bash
 curl https://raw.githubusercontent.com/cossacklabs/acra-engineering-demo/master/run.sh | \
     bash -s -- cockroachdb
 ```

-This command downloads a simple Python application that stores the data in a database, Acra Docker containers, CockroachDB database, sets up the environment, configures python application to encrypt data, and provides a list of links for you to try.
+This command downloads a simple Python application that stores the data in a database, Acra Docker containers, CockroachDB database, sets up the environment, configures python application to connect to Acra, and provides a list of links for you to try.

 ## 2. What's inside

 <p align="center"><img src="_pics/eng_demo_python-cockroach.png" alt="Protecting simple python application: Acra architecture" width="560"></p>

 **The client application** is a simple [python console application](https://github.com/cossacklabs/acra/tree/master/examples/python) that works with a database.
-The application **encrypts** the data in AcraStructs before sending it to a database.
-The application **reads** the decrypted data through AcraServer (that are transparent for the application).
+The application talks with the database via Acra, Acra **encrypts** the data before sending it to a database, and decrypts the data when the app reads it from the database.
+Same it does transparently with tokenized data.

 ### 2.1 Generate new zone